Cascadian Flag

 Earlier version of the Tree Flag

-The "tree flag" has undergone some evolution as it has reached its current incarnation.
-The earliest version was posted at first in the winter 0f 1996-1997.
+The "Doug" has undergone some evolution as it has reached its current incarnation.
+The earliest digital version was posted at first in the winter 0f 1996-1997.
 It was inspired as its designer was homesick for Cascadia and was looking out at another beautiful landscape and thought of a fir tree with a Cascadian landscape as backdrop with green hills often clad in white-grey clouds and a patch of blue momentarily cleared above.

 Tumchuck Ilahee